 Once on the Ma-19 follow signs for Campos and Santanyí.
 After approximately 21km/13miles the motorway will come to an end at a large roundabout, keep right following the signs for Campos and Santanyí still taking Ma-19.

 After a further 9km/6miles on the Ma-19 you will come to the town of Campos.
-It is possible to take the Ma-19 virtually all the way to Cala d’Or but it quicker exiting the Ma-19 at Campos.
-Continue straight over the first roundabout heading towards Felanitx
+It is possible to take the Ma-19 virtually all the way to Cala d’Or but it is quicker exiting the Ma-19 at Campos.
+Continue straight over the first roundabout heading towards Felanitx.

 Continue through the town for a few hundred metres more and take the third exit on the roundabout still heading towards Felanitx on the Ma-5120.